snijderlab/stitch/BatchFiles.md

 #### TemplateMatching (m)

 To determine the parameters for template matching.
 Can only be specified once.
+Often used with the reference set from IMGT (http://www.imgt.org/vquest/refseqh.html).

 ##### CutoffScore (s)